BearSunny/sunny-s-photobooth/README.md

-Live Camera Preview – Capture images directly from your webcam Photo Strip – Arrange multiple images in a strip Customizations – Change strip color, add notes, and more Download – Save your final photo strip
+Live Camera Preview – Capture images directly from your webcam Photo Strip – Arrange multiple images in a strip Customizations – Change strip color, add notes, and more Download – Save your final photo strip.